-Repeating stereotypes - even in positive stories - only serves to reinforce them.
+Don't repeat stereotypes - even in positive stories it only serves to reinforce them.

-When reporting on children and young people, be cognizant of contributing to other stereotypes about gender, ability, race, sexuality, class structure etc.
+When reporting on children and young people, be cognisant of contributing to other stereotypes about gender, ability, race, sexuality, class structure etc.

-Are the children and young people in the story given a voice?
+Children and young people have a great deal of knowledge and expertise.
+Are the children and young people in a story given a voice?
 This can be a powerful way to break down stereotypes.
-See suggestions in Part 2 about how to do this safely and effectively.
+See suggestions in Part 3 about how to do this safely and effectively.